Lee Ndlovu

-Lindokuhle "Lee" Ndlovu (born 8 December 1994) is a Zimbabwean professional football player who plays as a striker for EFL League Two club Barnet.
+Lindokuhle "Lee" Ndlovu (born 8 December 1994) is a Zimbabwean professional football player who plays as a striker for club Notts County.

 Career

 Early career

 Ndlovu began playing football in Zimbabwe with Chicken Inn, Highlanders, and Bantu Rovers, before moving to England with non-league clubs Oadby Town, Holbeach United, Grantham Town and Ilkeston.

 Brackley Town

 On 13 February 2016, Ndlovu joined Brackley Town, and ended up with over 200 league appearances with the club.
 He started for Brackley Town when they won the 2018 FA Trophy final in a 1–1 (5–4) penalty shootout win over Bromley.

 Boreham Wood

 On 1 July 2022, he transferred to Boreham Wood in the National League on a 3-year contract.
 In his debut season 2022–23 for Boreham Wood, he scored an equalizer in the FA Cup to Accrington Stanley to earn a replay in the third round, scored a goal in the National League against Notts County to get to the semi-final playoffs, and scored again in the playoffs against Notts County as Boreham Wood lost 3–2.